 Why did Pochettino start Harry Kane when he knew his captain wasn’t match-sharp?

 If they had lost without Kane, would fans have said it was the manager’s fault?

 I think Pochettino wants to continue a successful project where he is in complete charge of the football side.

-By starting Kane, he wanted protected his relationship with his captain.
+By starting Kane, he wanted to protect his relationship with his captain.
 There are few footballers who are natural leaders these days but Kane is one of them.

 Also: Spurs have a working-class fanbase and Kane, a kid from Walthamstow, is the brand.